Tsleil-Waututh Nation Elected Chief and Council

 Leah left TWN to go to UBC Law School full-time in 2010, after working for the people for 18 years..
 She graduated, articled and was called to the Bar in British Columbia in January 2015.
 She has worked as a lawyer since then.

 Leah is proud of being a member of the Tsleil-Waututh Nation, lives in the community along with her immediate family.
 She is married and has a lovely daughter.

-Deanna carries two ancestral names, Halat, from her maternal Grandmother, and Tewalewet, a variation of her Uncle Herb’s name.
-She is proud of her culture and heritage and has been a member of both the Children of Takaya dance group and Burrard Canoe Club since a young age.
+Deanna Bridgit George is a member of the Tsleil-Waututh Nation.
+She holds two ancestral names: Halat and Tewalewet.
+Deanna is proud of her culture and heritage.
+She has been a member of both the Children of Takaya dance group and the Burrard Canoe Club since a young age.

 She has also worked with various First Nations organizations in the past two decades, including the BC Aboriginal Fisheries Organization, First Nations Summit, Assembly of First Nations, and BC Childcare Society, which has expanded her insight into First Nations governance and strengthened her leadership capacity in the community.

 Her goals for the future are to see all our members thrive; bring our people together for more good times, rather than sad occasions; find more resources for people with disabilities and chronic diseases; learn as much as possible about our members’ experiences; and find more training opportunities for members to hold top positions within our nation.

 Councillor Vanessa Gonzalez

 Vanessa Gonzalez is a proud Tsleil-Waututh community member, Mother, and Elected Councillor.
 Currently, Vanessa works for TWN in the Health Department as a Peer Support Worker.
 She has been an employee of the nation since 2003 and in that time, she has worked in a variety of different areas, such as; the daycare, land office, and communication department.
 Her work in these areas has given her insight into all departments and has allowed her to develop a strong working relationship with staff.